c-trimm/moment-recur/README.md

 ```

-### Fixed Dates
+### Fixed Measures
-Fixed dates do not depend on a start date.
+Fixed measures do not depend on a start date.
 They define a unit of another unit.
 For instance, a day of a month, or a month of a year.
 Measurements may be singular or plural (ex: `dayOfMonth()` vs `daysOfMonth()`).

+Possible Fixed Measurements Include:
+* dayOfWeek / daysOfWeek
+* dayOfMonth / daysOfMonth
+* weekOfMonth / weeksOfMonth
+* weekOfYear / weeksOfYear
+* monthOfYear / monthsOfYear

+#### Examples
 ```js
 var fixed;